mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Upgrade Notice ==

+= 1.6 =
+Misc fixes to JS to properly target ACF fields in the DOM (based on changes to the ACF structure).
+This should resolve issues with duplicate, or missing select2 fields when picking font awesome icons.
+Note: this has been tested only on the latest versions of 4.x and 5.x, if you are not on the latest versions I suggest that you ugprade to them before updating this plugin.

 = 1.5 =
 This plugin now integrates with the [Better Font Awesome Library](https://github.com/MickeyKay/better-font-awesome-library) to automatically use the latest version of the Font Awesome icons